ellier7/PHQ-9_screener/README.md

 # PHQ-9 Depression Screener Questionnaire
- PHQ-9 depression screener and assessment score along with its explanation
+A PHQ-9 depression screener and assessment built using React/Redux and Node.js on the server.

 User Stories
 As a patient, I would like to take the PHQ-9 depression screener and get the assessment score along with its explanation.